 Coverage that protects your biggest asset.

-Home insurance in Erie, Erie County, Crawford County and throughout all of Pennsylvania and Ohio.
+Home insurance in Erie, Erie County, Crawford County, Mecklenburg County, NC, and throughout Pennsylvania, Ohio, and North Carolina.

 Your home is one of your biggest assets, and it’s important to do all that you can to protect it.
 We’ll help you plan for the unexpected with insurance coverage that’s just right for you and your family.

 Your home is both a valuable asset and the center of your life, so it’s extra-important to cover every risk with homeowners insurance.
 Get the right policy and you’ll take care of the small and large risks related to owning a house at the same time.

 For example, a devastating fire could result in not just the total loss of your home, but financial ruin.
 Without adequate home insurance you could be left with no way of raising the funds to pay off the balance of the mortgage.

 Which insurance solution is right for your family?

 Explore how having the right insurance can protect you from the unexpected.

 Most fires are devastating.
 Besides the emotional impact, the physical damage to your home can be significant.
 If you lost your home to fire, do you have adequate insurance to replace your home and its contents?
 Remember, inflation rates on building materials and construction costs rarely track with real estate values.
 As a result, rebuilding a home can often cost significantly more than expected.